-This past weekend I visited Verona, Italy.
+This past weekend I visited Italy, and I am hooked on Verona.
 I hope you don’t mind if I share, share, share.
-When most people hear of Verona their minds turn to love, Romeo and Juliet and Shakespeare’s infamous play.
-However, I am here to tell you that the famous balcony is the sneaky hook the Veronese use to bring us to this enchanting, ancient and lovely city.
+When most people think, Verona their minds turn to love, Romeo and Juliet and Shakespeare’s famous play.
+However, I am here to tell you that the famous balcony is the sneaky hook the Veronese uses to bring us to this enchanting, ancient and lovely city.

 Honestly, I’m so glad they do this because discovering and investigating outside the norm is in my blood now and I’m hooked.
 It seems that most people come to Verona for just a pit stop or a day trip and if you did this, you would be missing so much.
 Truly.

 One of the best things you can do when visiting a major city in Italy is to stay local.
 My friend, Ellen, stayed in Verona last year at the lovely B&B Agli Scalegeri right near the city center and developed a relationship with the owners, Nadia and Mario.
 She knew right away we would need to bring a group here to visit and tour.

 Nadia and Mario brought us into their home and instantly made us feel like family.
 On our first night, we were greeted with spritzers and appetizers, followed by Osso Bucco with two different types of risotto!
 Mario, a restaurateur, impressed us immediately with his flair and suave culinary skills.
 Our rooms were beautiful, the internet was fast and we were within walking distance from all the major attractions.

 Every morning our breakfast was superb with an egg frittata made with prosciutto, salads, and yogurts.
 One morning to our delight, Mario served Tiramisu.
 What’s not to love?